-On the Software Technology Engineering programme, the following electives are offered regardless of any specialisation:
+On the Software Engineering programme, the following electives are offered to all students, regardless of which specialisation the student has chosen or not chosen.

 Elective courses may be cancelled in case of an insufficient number of students registered for the course.
 In case of oversubscription for an elective course, registrations may be declined.
 Unless otherwise stated in the course description, selection of participants will be made by lot.